 Pool-Wide Average EFORd - average of the forced outage rates, weighted for unit capability and expected time in service, attributable to all units that are planned to be in service during the delivery year.
 Determined by PJM and is approved and posted by February 1 prior to its use in the Base Residual Auction for the Delivery Year.
-Prior to the 2018/2019 Delivery Year, the OMC events are not considered in the EFORd values used to calculate Pool-Wide Average EFORd.
+OMC events are considered in the EFORd values used to calculate Pool-Wide Average EFORd.